Let's Move!

-Let's Move! is a public health campaign in the United States led by First Lady Michelle Obama.
+Let's Move! was a public health campaign in the United States led by First Lady Michelle Obama.
 The campaign aimed to reduce childhood obesity and encourage a healthy lifestyle in children.

-The initiative had initially stated goal of "solving the challenge of childhood obesity within a generation so that children born today will reach adulthood at a healthy weight".
+The Let's Move! initiative had an initially stated goal of "solving the challenge of childhood obesity within a generation so that children born today will reach adulthood at a healthy weight".
 Let's Move! sought to decrease childhood obesity to 5% by 2030.
 Despite its goal, the Let's Move! initiative did not cause a decline in obesity rates.
 In 2008, 68% of Americans were either overweight or obese.
 By 2016, that number jumped to 71.2%.
-In 2018, more than 73.1% of Americans were either overweight or obese with African-American women leading the nation in obesity rates.
+In 2018, more than 73.1% of Americans were either overweight or obese.

 History

 The campaign was announced on February 9, 2010, by Michelle Obama.
 One major component of the campaign, the Hunger-Free Kids Act, was funded with money from the Supplemental Nutrition Assistance Program (food stamps).
 Obama indicated the campaign would encourage healthier food in schools, better food labeling and more physical activity for children.
 On the same date, Obama signed a presidential memorandum creating the Task Force on Childhood Obesity to review current programs and develop a national action plan.
 The Task Force reviews policy and programs related to child nutrition and physical activity.
 It hopes to create change through a national action plan with five goals: